 understanding of the organizational culture of the juvenile court, juvenile

 law, and use of force training (including firearms, oleoresin capsicum

 spray, handcuffing/restraints, etc.).

 A prospective intern should

-candidates will apply to the Berks County Juvenile Probation by completing the
+candidates will apply to the Berks County Juvenile Probation Office by completing the

-required forms and submitting them to Probation Officer Travis Johnson.
+required documents/clearances and submitting them to Assistant Chief Probation Officer, Travis Johnson.
 Candidates

 that meet the requirements will be reviewed, and prospective interns will be